 3. Practice the First Vowel Sounds (the short vowel sounds).

 1. Write on the board: Main Rule: Stop each chunk after the vowel sound and use the First Vowel Sound.

 2. Nearby, set off a spot on the board with four columns, drawing lines for five entries in the each of the first three columns and four entries in the fourth column.
 Write the headings First Vowel Sounds and Second Vowel Sounds above the first two columns.
 Examples of what you will be filling in are "/ee/ - sheep", "/a/ - cat", and "/oy/ - coin".

-3. Download this PDF file and make copies for each student: First Vowel Sound Practice
+3. Download the PDF file below and make copies for each student.

 4. Go to the page Notation for the 43 Sounds and review the vowel sounds in the curriculum, if you think it necessary.

 1. Review the concept of a vowel sound giving a word volume, reminding them of fish with and without the /i/ sound.

 2. Ask the class to come up with new vowel sounds and an example word for each, telling them there are nineteen in all.